ansible-tmm/aiops-hub/README-AIOps.md

 <a target="_blank" href="https://console.redhat.com/ansible/automation-hub/repo/published/ibm/instana/">IBM Instana on Automation hub</a>

-IBM Instana is a powerful observability platform designed for modern, cloud-native environments, making it an ideal foundation for AIOps strategies.
-It provides real-time, high-fidelity visibility into applications, services, infrastructure, and dependencies across hybrid and multicloud environments.
-What sets Instana apart is its ability to automatically detect changes, trace every request end-to-end, and generate context-rich alerts—enabling faster root cause analysis and proactive remediation.
-With built-in AI and contextual correlation, Instana helps operations teams surface anomalies, understand service impact, and trigger automation workflows, making it a key enabler for intelligent, self-healing systems in an AIOps ecosystem.
+IBM Instana provides real-time observability across hybrid and multicloud environments with automatic change detection, end-to-end tracing, and context-rich alerts.
+Its built-in anomaly detection and contextual correlation make it a natural event source for EDA rulebooks — Instana can trigger automation workflows directly or through a message bus like Kafka.

 <h4 id="splunk"></h4>